guardianproject/cacheword/README.md

 See the [cacheword branch][notecipher] in the NoteCipher application for an example of how to use it.

+### What Are These Cached Secrets?

+The sensitive data that is cached by CacheWord can be specified by the user as a class implementing `ICachedSecrets`.

+The default implementation of this class (`PassphraseSecrets`) attempts to provide for most use cases.
+It generates a 256 bit encryption key that can be used by other libraries like [SQLCipher][sqlcipher] or [IOCipher][iocipher]

+In this case the user's password is used to encrypt (after being hashed of course) the generated encryption key, and is never written to disk.

 # Library Development

 See [HACKING.md](HACKING.md)